-Before moving on to college, the goal for many of the nation’s premier prospects in the Class of 2018 is simple, yet not necessarily easy to attain: Receive an all-important invite to the Blue-Grey All-American Bowl and compete against the best of the best from all over the country.
+Before moving on at the next level in college, the common goal for many of the nation’s premier prospects in the Class of 2024 seems to be rather simple: Receive an all-important invite to the Blue-Grey All-American Bowl and compete against the best of the best from all over the country.

 NFL facilities to host the game in the past include Cowboys’ AT&T Stadium, Buccaneers’ Raymond James Stadium, Falcons’ Mercedes Benz Stadium, Texans’ NRG Stadium, Jaguars’ EverBank Field and Raiders’ Coliseum.
 All the action is nationally broadcast on ESPN’s family of networks or Impact Football Network and permanently archived, click on this link.